Derek Winnert

 ‘Hell hath no fury as a woman scalded by acid.’

-Director Anthony Mann’s 1946 American film noir thriller Strange Impersonation stars Brenda Marshall, William Gargan and Hillary Brooke.
+Director Anthony Mann’s 1946 American film noir B-picture cult film thriller Strange Impersonation stars Brenda Marshall, William Gargan and Hillary Brooke.
 It is made by W Lee Wilder Productions for release by Republic Pictures.

 The brilliantly preposterous plot is handled with stupendous, cast-iron conviction by the whole cast and crew, in an extraordinarily entertaining, wonderfully overheated movie.

-On her way home from her lab, Nora backs out of her parking space and accidentally knocks down a woman named Jane Karaski (Ruth Ford), who walked behind the car.
+Going home from her lab, Nora backs out of her parking space and accidentally knocks down a slightly tipsy woman named Jane Karaski (Ruth Ford), who walked behind the car.

-Next Nora’s jealous research assistant and best friend Arline Cole (Hillary Brooke), who is in love with Nora’s boyfriend/ fiancé and colleague Dr Stephen Lindstrom (William Gargan), treacherously arranges for an explosion of a volatile new anaesthesia mixture in the laboratory, disfiguring Nora’s face.
+Next Nora’s scheming, jealous research assistant and best friend Arline Cole (Hillary Brooke), who covets Nora’s fiancé and colleague Dr Stephen Lindstrom (William Gargan), treacherously arranges for an explosion of Nora’s volatile new anaesthesia mixture in the laboratory, burning and disfiguring Nora’s face.
+Afterwards, in the hospital, Arline works hard to sabotage Nora’s relationship with Lindstrom.

 Ah, yes, this really is a Strange Impersonation!
 You couldn’t make it up, could you?
 Yet three rather clever people did.
 The story is by Lewis Herman and Anne Wigton, and the screenplay is by Mindret Lord.